EtienneCmb/visbrain/docs/sleep.rst

 double left click       Add annotation under mouse cursor
 \-                      Decrease amplitude
 \+                      Increase amplitude
-a                       Insert Artefact in the hypnogram w                       Insert Wake stage in the hypnogram 1                       Insert N1 stage in the hypnogram 2                       Insert N2 stage in the hypnogram 3                       Insert N3 stage in the hypnogram r                       Insert REM stage in the hypnogram b                       Previous window n                       Next window s                       Display / hide spectrogram
+a                       Score the current epoch as Artefact w                       Score the current epoch as Wake 1                       Score the current epoch as N1 2                       Score the current epoch as N2 3                       Score the current epoch as N3 r                       Score the current epoch as REM b                       Previous window n                       Next window s                       Display / hide spectrogram